Thinkersbluff/Klipper-dgus_CR6/doc/source/development/control_application/control_application_communication.rst

 Display Application Communication
 =================================
-The Display Controll Application creates the link between Klipper, using the Moonraker JSON RPC API, and the DGUS Display.
+The Display Control Application creates the link between Klipper and the DGUS Display, using the Moonraker JSON RPC API.

 .. uml::